dhall-lang/dhall-lang/standard/types.md

 The order of types in the context matters because there can be multiple type annotations in the context for the same variable.
-The natural number associated with each variable disambiguates which type annotation in the context to use:
+The DeBruijn index associated with each variable disambiguates which type annotation in the context to use: